You can use our Contact Form, or the contact details on our website, to contactdus with any questions you may have about privacy or data protection.

 Other than as set out in this Policy, we will not generally share your information with any third parties.

-All details of applicants are held in a customer relationship management system, operated by Salesforce held in both the European Union (EU) and the USA.
+All details of our donors are held in a customer relationship management system, operated by Salesforce held in both the European Union (EU) and the USA.
 Some information will therefore be transferred outside the European Economic Area (EEA).
-The sharing of this information is necessary in order for us to provide a service to you (namely, the means to manage the required information in connection with your funding request).
+The sharing of this information is necessary for us to manage the donation process.
 The European Commission has decided that the USA ensures an adequate level of protection of personal information as a result of the EU-U.S. Privacy Shield.
 For more information on the EU-U.S. Privacy Shield, please see the guidance issued by the European Commission.

 There are certain exceptional circumstances in which we may disclose your information to third parties.
 This would be where we believe that the disclosure is: